The Beaux' Stratagem: Plot

 Dorinda accepts Aimwell for himself, then hears some good news.
 As she and Aimwell are about to be married, she tells him that his brother has died and that he has therefore succeeded to his title and estate.
 Freeman verifies this report and all are happy, Aimwell with his bride and Archer with Dorinda's ample fortune which Aimwell gives to him.

 Bellair arrives to tell them that the inn has also been robbed and Cherry sends to Archer a note disclosing that her father, fearing betrayal by the bandits, has fled.
 She sends the strongbox, as well as her love, to Archer.
 The company agrees to seek a pardon for Boniface and to accept Cherry in the service of the Aimwells.

-There remains only one problem — the freeing of Mrs. Sullen and her fortune from her husband.
+There remains only one problem – the freeing of Mrs. Sullen and her fortune from her husband.
 This is contrived by Archer, who has recovered from Gibbet all the papers of her estate and, with the consent of Sullen, whose headache from the night before has left him wanting "only a dram", Archer and Mrs. Sullen lead a final dance, joined by everybody but Sullen.

 Analysis

 Aimwell and Dorinda become engaged to be married at the end of the play, in accordance with the rules of the genre, in which young lovers always get married in the end.
 However, Farquhar uses Kate Sullen to criticise this facile outcome.
 She, originally rich in her own right, is trapped in a loveless marriage to a man she despises, who keeps her from the town-based society she adores.
 The legal system does not allow divorce based on incompatibility, and any divorce at the time left women disgraced and penniless.
 The dark side to the play produced by this theme threatens to overwhelm the rest of it, and Farquhar has to resort to a deus ex machina character and an arbitrary adjustment to English law to get out of the hole he has dug for himself.
 Noticeably, even when Kate's separation from her husband seems an accomplished fact, the possibility of marriage never seems to cross either her or Archer's mind.

 The Beaux' Stratagem is one of the last Restoration comedies, before the genre was replaced by a new style of more genteel comedy.
-In a few years, The Beaux' Strategem would have been considered somewhat immoral, notably Farquhar's cynicism about the charms of matrimony.
+In a few years, The Beaux' Stratagem would have been considered somewhat immoral, notably Farquhar's cynicism about the charms of matrimony.